roclar/roclar.github.io/_posts/2015-11-11-USENIX-LISA-2015-day-one.md

 The Digital Services super family is around 180 or so folks.

 Lookup Admiral Grace Hooper's originial nanosecond. (in custody of US Naval History and Heritage Command)

 [US Digital Services](http://www.whitehouse.gov/usds)

 ## How Can You Scale It If You Don't Trust It? ##
-11:00 am-11:45 am
-Invited Talk
-David N. Blank Edelman, Technical Evangilist Apcera
+11:00 am-11:45 am, Invited Talk, David N. Blank Edelman, Technical Evangilist Apcera

 Production environments are all about trust.
 What does the workload contain? where does it run?
 Are the right resources in play for the right workload for the right people?
 Can the information flow only in a secure manner?
 The bigger the dploy, the harder it is to maintain the trust.
 Super hard with multi-clouds.